vpavlenko/study-music/research/README.md

 ## Adhans

-Adhan is the Islamic call to prayer recited from the mosque five times daily.
+[Adhan](https://youtu.be/ke4vcLCGgRY?si=3jykA74r6HIRQQEX&t=72) [is](https://www.youtube.com/playlist?list=PLMXv6l1xIo3LSoeDbL-y_bNo9--Kd_pTF) [the](https://www.youtube.com/watch?v=Ue1KjsAmoa0) Islamic call to prayer recited from the mosque five times daily.
 It's either recorded of performed live by a trained muezzin.
 It's in a maqam tradition and can be described an a vocal improvisation in a certain scale.
+In Turkey every time of a day is recited [in a different makam](https://www.youtube.com/watch?v=ueq8tROmyLE).

 ## Persian music